Vesluna/MainShop/client/public/music/README.txt

-MUSIC FILES PLACEMENT
+MUSIC FILES FOR KARMATSUKINO SHOP

-The application is looking for the following music files:
+The music player expects the following MP3 files to be placed in this directory:

-1. toby-fox-shop-theme.mp3 - Toby Fox's "Shop Theme" from Undertale
+1. toby-fox-shop-theme.mp3 - Undertale Shop Theme by Toby Fox
-2. wii-shop-remix.mp3 - "Wii Shop Channel Remix"
+2. wii-shop-remix.mp3 - Wii Shop Channel theme remix

-For copyright reasons, these files are not included in the repository.
+Due to copyright restrictions, these files are not included in the repository.
-To use the music feature:

-1. Obtain the music files legally (purchase, create your own version, or use royalty-free alternatives)
+You will need to add these files manually after cloning the repository.

+Adding Custom Music:
-2. Place them in this directory (/public/music/) with the exact filenames mentioned above
+1. Place your MP3 files in this directory
+2. Update the musicTracks.ts file in client/src/lib/musicTracks.ts to reference your files
-3. Restart the application
+3. Restart the application to see your tracks in the music player

-Note on Copyright:
-- Using copyrighted music without proper licensing may violate copyright laws
-- Consider using royalty-free alternatives for public deployment
-- This feature is primarily intended for personal/educational use

-The music player will still display without the files, but will not be able to play music until the files are added.